POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Related Work

 \section{Related Work}

-\textbf{User Profiling outside LLM Alignment.} User modeling has a long history in NLP beyond LLM alignment.
-Applications include personalized query reformulation~\cite{zhang2022improving,hui2024rali}, personalized summarization~\cite{zhang2024personalsum,ghodratnama2024sumrecom}, and authorship attribution~\cite{he2024authorship,deutsch2023authorship}, where systems infer stable user traits to guide generation or retrieval.
-Beyond NLP, in recommender systems, user preference inference from implicit and explicit signals has been central for decades.
-Classical approaches such as matrix factorization~\cite{koren2009matrix} and collaborative filtering~\cite{sarwar2001item} represent users as low-dimensional embeddings learned from interaction data.
-More recent methods explore natural language as a primary medium for representing user profiles~\cite{ramos2024transparent,zhou2024language,gao2024end,radlinski2022natural}.
-Related user profiling techniques also appear in market research~\cite{yin2025co,rizwan2025personabot} and adaptive education systems~\cite{liu2025one,liu2024personality}.
-Our framework is similarly motivated by the challenge of extracting user preferences from heterogeneous signals, but differs by leveraging inferred natural language summaries as compact, interpretable, and effective representations for personalized LLM alignment.
+\textbf{User Profiling outside LLM Alignment.} User modeling has a long history in NLP and related fields, spanning personalized query reformulation~\citep{zhang2022improving,hui2024rali}, summarization~\citep{zhang2024personalsum,ghodratnama2024sumrecom}, and authorship attribution~\citep{he2024authorship,deutsch2023authorship}.
+In recommender systems, preference inference from implicit or explicit signals has long been central, from classical matrix factorization and collaborative filtering~\citep{koren2009matrix,sarwar2001item} to recent approaches that represent user profiles directly in natural language~\citep{ramos2024transparent,zhou2024language,gao2024end,radlinski2022natural}.
+Related profiling techniques also appear in market research~\citep{yin2025co,rizwan2025personabot} and adaptive education~\citep{liu2025one,liu2024personality}.
+Our work shares both the motivation of extracting preferences from heterogeneous signals and, in particular, the choice of natural language as a user-profile representation~\citep{ramos2024transparent,radlinski2022natural,zhou2024language}.
+The main difference is that we optimize the natural-language summary end-to-end against a downstream preference-alignment objective, rather than treating it as a preprocessing step or a recommendation representation.